bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For solving the example task, we will upload the following configurations via REST:

-- session.timeout - Use when connecting to zookeeper in milliseconds (usually when we are dealing with t-streams consumers/producers and kafka streams)
+- session.timeout - Use when connecting to Apache Zookeeper in milliseconds (usually when we are dealing with T-streams consumers/producers and Kafka streams)

 - current-framework - Indicates what file is used to run a framework.
-By this value you can get a setting that contains a file name of framework jar.
+By this value, you can get a setting that contains a file name of framework jar.

 - crud-rest-host - For the host on the which the rest has launched.